Kazakh alphabets

-The Kazakh language was written mainly in four scripts at various points of time – Old Turkic, Cyrillic, Latin, and Arabic – each having a distinct alphabet.
+The Kazakh language has been written mainly in four scripts at various points of time—Old Turkic, Cyrillic, Latin, and Arabic—each having a distinct alphabet.
 The Arabic script is used in Iran, Afghanistan, and China, while the Cyrillic script is used in Kazakhstan, Kyrgyzstan, Russia, and Mongolia.
 In October 2017, a presidential decree in Kazakhstan ordered a transition from the Cyrillic to Latin script to be implemented by 2025.
 In January 2021, the target year for finishing the transition was pushed back to 2031.

 History

-During the Soviet era, majority use of Arabic script was first replaced by a new Latin-based script, before being abruptly switched to Cyrillic-based script just decades later.
-This was likely in part due to weakening Turkish–Soviet relations after the Turkish Straits crisis.
+During the Soviet era, the majority use of the Arabic script was first replaced by a new Latin-based script, before being abruptly switched to a Cyrillic-based script just decades later.

-In effort to consolidate its national identity, Kazakhstan started a phased transition from the Cyrillic alphabet to the Latin alphabet in 2017.
+In an effort to consolidate its national identity, Kazakhstan started a phased transition from the Cyrillic alphabet to the Latin alphabet in 2017.
 The Kazakh government drafted a seven-year process until the full implementation of the new alphabet, sub-divided into various phases.